ExpediaGroup/adaptive-alerting/kafka/README.md

 docker run {APP_NAME}
 ```

-To do all these steps: Run maven package, build the docker image and run it (use the appropriate script for the app):
+To do all these steps: run maven package, build the docker image and run it (use the appropriate script for the app):

 ```bash
 docker/scripts/build-{APP_NAME}.sh -p -r